sujalnegi/satellite-monitor/README.md

 - **Reset View:** Click the reset button when tracking a satellite
 - **Switch View:** Toggle between Earth and satellite perspectives

+### Capture Simulation
+-Use the **Download Btn** to donwload the current state of the simulation.
+-The current state of the simulation is saved as a png file.

 ## Project Structure

 ```